codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 Prelude>  1
 ```

-I know from experience that at this point it's probably because the version on github I copied the example from and the version on hackage differ.
-Sure enough after checking I see the hackage version is at 0.5.0.2 and the github version is at 0.6.
+I know from experience that at this point it's probably because the version on github I copied the example from and the version on Hackage differ.
+Sure enough after checking I see the Hackage version is at 0.5.0.2 and the github version is at 0.6.
 I'm just going to use the github version, luckily stack makes that pretty easy.

-Here is our current stack.yaml:
+Here is our current `stack.yaml`:

 ```yaml
 flags: {}